5 Exercises To help Strengthen your Pelvic Floor After Having a Baby

 They can teach women how to coordinate their abdominal and pelvic floor muscles properly.
 It is very important to re-learn how to coordinate the pelvic floor muscles to prevent or worsen incontinence or pelvic organ prolapse.

-Below are the exercises that I was given during my Pelvic Floor Physical Therapy Sessions.
-The muscles in my pelvis were so damaged and weak that I was unable to hold a proper Kagel during my first visit.
+The muscles in my pelvis were so damaged and weak after pregnancy that I was unable to hold a proper Kagel during my first visit.
 Pretty embarrassing!

 Before you begin, locate your pelvic floor muscles.

 Next, imagine you are squeezing someone’s fingers and lifting at the same time.
-This is a little awkward but that’s how I figured it out!
-You should have a sense of pulling or squeezing.
+This is a little awkward but that’s how I figured it out.

 Pelvic Floor Contractions or holds: